The hidden structure of innovation networks: Discussion

-At the organization level, instead, networks are sparser and more hierarchical: few, central agents (firms and institutions) connect otherwise weakly-linked actors, thus constituting the structural backbone upon which technological coordination rests.
-The aforementioned distinction is in line with previous studies indicating that co-assignment and R\&D alliances often reflect strategic coordination across institutional boundaries rather than direct, interpersonal ties~\cite{Fritsch2020Identifying}.
-These hierarchical structures resonate with the well-documented dynamics through which star-firms and elite academic institutions exert disproportionate influence on emerging technological domains, shaping both the direction and the pace of innovation~\cite{ZuckerDarby1996}.
-In this sense, organizational cores in AI and BT function as attractors of knowledge flows, mirroring the role of star-scientists and star-organizations in the formation of high-impact technological clusters.
-This dual structure (cohesive inventor teams embedded within sparser, hierarchical organizations) creates a nested architecture for innovation: at the team-level, dense, interpersonal ties support exploitation, thus enabling rapid iteration and refinement of ideas, i.e. efficient problem-solving; at the organization-level, central hubs connect otherwise separate groups, thus facilitating exploration through cross-cluster search, recombination of knowledge and access to diverse, technological inputs~\citep{march1991exploration, UzziSpiro2005, schilling2007interfirm}.
+At the organization level, instead, networks are sparser and more hierarchical (as reported in Fig.~\ref{fig:owners_top500} and Table~\ref{tab:network_metrics}, respectively): few, central agents (firms and institutions) connect otherwise weakly-linked actors, thus constituting the structural backbone upon which technological coordination rests.
+The aforementioned distinction is in line with previous studies indicating that co-assignment and R\&D alliances often reflect strategic coordination across institutional boundaries rather than direct, interpersonal ties \cite{Fritsch2020Identifying, ahuja2000collaboration, owensmith2004knowledge}.
+These hierarchical structures resonate with the well-documented dynamics through which star-firms and elite academic institutions exert disproportionate influence on emerging technological domains, shaping both the direction and the pace of innovation~\cite{ZuckerDarby1996}: this is particularly relevant for AI, where recent patent-based evidence also points to the evolution of global collaborative innovation networks structured around uneven international and organizational positions~\cite{ye2025evolutionary}; in this sense, organizational cores in AI and BT function as attractors of knowledge flows, mirroring the role of star-scientists and star-organizations in the formation of high-impact technological clusters.